 On October 16, 2014, Edwards–along with defender Whitney Engen and a third-round pick–was traded from the Houston Dash to the Western New York Flash in exchange for Carli Lloyd, who, among her endless list of achievements, would later would go on to win FIFA Player of the Year in both 2015 and ’16.

-5. Edwards Is Often in Koepka’s Cheering Section
+5. Edwards Was Often in Koepka’s Cheering Section

-Though she certainly has a busy schedule of her own, Edwards is no stranger to the gallery of Koepka, who has one PGA Tour win and is ranked 22nd in the world.
+Though she certainly had a busy schedule of her own, Edwards was no stranger to the gallery of Koepka, who has one PGA Tour win and is ranked 22nd in the world, so it’s not surprising Buck would have thought she was there.
 Most notably, she was in attendance when Koepka helped the United States to a Ryder Cup victory in 2016.

 Edwards was also at Augusta National to caddie for Koepka for the annual Par-3 Contest in 2016: